lmdouglas/lmdouglas.github.io/_posts/2017-08-27-Statistics.markdown

 That's a very different number to the mean - it's only 63% of the value!
 Why the discrepancy?
 Well the mean is very sensitive to abnormal values, wheras the median is not significantly changed by outliers.
 So having a handful of houses sold for a large amount will affect the mean but not so much the median.
 When you have a clean dataset with few outliers these values will be in agreement with each other but apparently my dataset is not in this category.

+The discrepancy between the mean and the median is also affected by the fact that our distribution is *not* a normal distribution, but it is in fact *skewed*.
+I'll come back to this another time!

 {%highlight python%}
 g4_1.groupby('Year of Sale')['Price'].median().plot.bar()